RWTH-HPC/rmasanitizer-artifact/README.md

-# RMASanitizer: Runtime Detection of Data Races in RMA Applications - Computational Artifact
+# RMASanitizer: Generalized Runtime Detection of Data Races in RMA Applications - Computational Artifact

 This is the computational artifact for the paper "RMASanitizer: Generalized Runtime Detection of Data Races in RMA Applications" submitted to the ICPP'24 conference.